jesperolsson-se/FizzBuzz-OCP-Challenge/README.md

 The typical solution will leverage subclassing in one way or another.
 After all, isn't that what OCP is all about?
 Well, no, not really.
-Implementation inheritence is one way to satisfy the principle, to be sure, but hardly the only way.
+Implementation inheritance is one way to satisfy the principle, to be sure, but hardly the only way.
 As a matter of fact, it's a solution that often turns out to be too rigid to meet future needs.
 Hold on to that thought, and I'll demonstrate in the next section.